shilojeyaraj/Go-On-Hacks/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Make your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+4. Submit a pull request

 ## License